 I doubt this will do them much good, as Stephanie isn’t the only one to accidentally say what she’s really thinking while representing the CEC.
 Past CEC National Director, David Mulholland once referred to schools as a “mission field” and said he considered them a “9-3 window” for “evangelizing people”.
 They’ve also made false claims that their material is “Ministry of Education Approved”, which was ruled against in an Advertising Standards Authority case in 2007 (view pdf) although they continued to make the claim for at least 5 years afterwards.
 Their member churches and even their own staff often can’t contain their enthusiasm in “winning kids for Jesus” either.
 It will be an uphill battle to convince a judge that they intend to educate and not indoctrinate!
 Come on Geoff, tell us what you really think!

 They say that the new name “better reflects our place in a more multi-cultural society”.
 Pretty words but utter drivel.
-The cultural change in NZ is mainly coming from immigrants who are Christians.
-The real problems they face are the declining levels of Christian affiliation and greater awareness of the privileged access they have to promote Christian religious faith in supposedly secular state primary schools.
+The cultural change in NZ is mostly coming from immigrants who are mainly from countries where Christianity is the dominant religion.
+The real problems they face are the rapidly declining levels of Christian affiliation and greater awareness of the privileged access they have to promote Christian religious faith in supposedly secular state primary schools.
 They also claim that sessions are suitable for all kids.
 More nonsense.
-How is a lesson promoting belief that Jesus is the son of God suitable for a Muslim or an Atheist child?
+How is a lesson promoting the belief that Jesus is the son of God suitable for a Muslim or an Atheist child?

 “While sessions are taught from a Christian perspective, the teaching is open, non-judgemental and appropriate for all children in school environments, no matter their belief value.”